JorgeFernandes-Git/zau_bot/e1_arm2agv/readme.md

 _______________________________

 Summary:
-* Using ATOM framework to manipulator to AGV calibration.
+* Using ATOM framework to perform manipulator to AGV calibration.
-* Aims to find the transformation of the base's manipulator w.r.t the AGV.
+* Aims to determine the transformation of the base's manipulator w.r.t the AGV.
 * The camera used was a depth astra.
 * The calibration used a total of 50 collections.
 * The optimization didn't converge (see videos).